-This approach will require more of an ongoing dialogue across a network of people, rather than formal engagement with the Council.
+This approach will require more of an ongoing dialogue across a network of people, rather than formal engagement with the council.
 A flexible approach to delivery through natural conversations with each community will need to be tailored to suit the skills, needs and aspirations of each place and at different points in time.

 A variety of tools and resources are available to support each community achieving what they want.

-Ward councillors will work with their local communities to establish what their priorities are, then guide them to use the most appropriate tools and resources to achieve what the community wants.
+District councillors will work with their local communities to establish what their priorities are, then guide them to use the most appropriate tools and resources to achieve what the community wants.

 Potential tools and resources include:

 |What do you want to do?||What’s the tool?|